- October 21, 2019

 Job to be Done

 - The asset Configuration includes how the service is provided to the customers – Technology choices, Distribution channels and Customer relationships.
-It is the asset Configuration that creates disruption to the incumbent companies and is hence an existential threat.
-If the incumbents are not able to sustain the digital disruption, it is because of the organizational inertia, struggle to acquire the new set of skills, capabilities and technologies.
+The asset Configuration creates a disruption to the incumbent companies and is an existential threat.
+If the incumbents cannot sustain the digital disruption, it is because of the organizational inertia that they struggle to acquire the new set of skills, capabilities and technologies.

-- When we look at Facebook’s revenue model, it monetize its services through advertising and less visibly by selling data but does not charge any fee for using its application.
+- When we look at Facebook’s revenue model, it monetizes its services through advertising and less visibly by selling data but does not charge any fee for using its application.

 Different Revenue Models

-- This clearly states that business model can provide maximum value but need not be profitable.
+- This clearly states that a business model can provide maximum value but need not be profitable.

-- The three elements of the business model – Customer willingness to pay for the job to be done, Cost structure of the assets/capabilities/technologies required to deliver that job to be done and how will the product/service be monetized define the maximum potential value created by an opportunity
+- The three elements of the business model – Customer willingness to pay for the Job to be done, the Cost structure of the assets/capabilities/technologies required to deliver that Job to be done, and how will the product/service be monetized define the maximum potential value created by an opportunity.

-- These elements of the business model shape the underlying structure of the business and also determine the competitive market outcome.
+- These business model elements shape the underlying structure of the business and determine the competitive market outcome.